 Root Cause Analysis

-Re-evaluate root causes of any risk events that occurred to identify the failed system, implement protocols if the root cause is that there were none, and categorize the risks correctly during your next round of risk identification.
+Re-evaluate root causes of any risk events that occurred to identify the failed system, implement protocols, and categorize the risks correctly during your next round of risk identification.

 - Process - details each task within a project